trughooputh/react-native-epxloration/README.md

 `yarn expo start`

+Ensure to have expo-cli

+`yarn global add expo-cli@latest`

 You will see a QR code.
 With your phone scan it, and you will see your app on a real device

 ## Functionality and structure overview